More information about how to get in touch by phone, email or in person.

 How long are gift vouchers valid for?

-Gift vouchers are valid for 1 year from a date of your choosing within the following 3 months.
-If you are unsure, the expiry date is usually written on the gift voucher itself.
+Gift vouchers are currently valid for 2 years from a date of your choosing within the following 3 months.
+If you are unsure, the expiry date is usually written on the gift voucher itself (please note this is an extension of the previous 1 year expiry term to help voucher-holders affected by cancellations during 2020).

 Are gift vouchers refundable?